Anduin2017/AnduinOS-Docs/Applications/Download-Tools/Deluge/Deluge.md

 # Deluge

+!!! tip "AnduinOS Verified App - Open Source"

+    Deluge is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Deluge is a lightweight, Free Software, cross-platform BitTorrent client.

 To install Deluge on Ubuntu, run the following command: